BlueBaseJS/docs/key-concepts/hooks/registering-a-hook.md

 }
 ```

-## Through hooks prop in "bluebase.ts" file
+## Through filters prop in "bluebase.ts" file

-Hooks can be registered directly in `bluebase.ts` as well.
-Just create a hooks property in the main BootOptions object.
-Like plugins, this property is also expected to be a [`HookNestedCollection`](./#hook-collections).
+Filters can be registered directly in `bluebase.ts` as well.
+Just create a filters property in the main BootOptions object.
+Like plugins, this property is also expected to be a [`FilterNestedCollection`](./#filter-collections).

 {% hint style="warning" %}
-The hooks added directly to the hooks property in `bluebase.js` are registered before any other code execution during boot.
+The filters added directly to the filters property in `bluebase.js` are registered before any other code execution during boot.
 This means, that they have to ability to override some core internal process \(including the boot logic itself\).

-This is not possible through plugin hooks, as they are registered and executed much later in execution.
+This is not possible through plugin filters, as they are registered and executed much later in execution.

 For this reason, use this with caution.
-Unless extremely necessary, it is best to just register hooks through plugins.
+Unless extremely necessary, it is best to just register filters through plugins.
 {% endhint %}

 {% code-tabs %}